Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-20-exorcisms.md

 "I can see why you would switch fields."
 Lesry agreed.

-Chilly as their exchange sounded, compared to the usual antagonistic dynamic between two Corti of equal rank working on the same project---Knadna as its lead researcher, Lesry having provided the ship, funds and hired help---their conversation was positively warm, bordering on the flirtatious.
+Chilly as their exchange sounded, compared to the usual antagonistic dynamic between two Corti of equal rank working on the same project - Knadna as its lead researcher, Lesry having provided the ship, funds and hired help - their conversation was positively warm, bordering on the flirtatious.
 Knadna was beginning to find that she quite liked Lesry, and she suspected that the liking was reciprocated.

 "So why *are* we keeping our "Gaoian" chef's secret?" she asked.
 "Surely she would be much better used doing the heavy lifting?"